Gender diversity: More women in leadership is better for business

 Ali said there was always room for improvement and wanted to see more women come through the maintenance roles at the company.

-"That is something we need to encourage at a younger age where girls are choosing their career," she said.
+"That is something we need to encourage at a younger age where girls are choosing their career.

 "They need to know that it is a great career to get into."